gowthamrajk/Emoji_Stars_Rating_Widget/README.md

 ### For more such developments, visit my [Portfolio](https://gowthamrajk.github.io)

-- Its is an Emoji Stars Rating Widget where you can rate stars and see the emoji reactions for it which is Designed by Pure CSS
+- Its is an Emoji based Stars Rating Widget where you can rate stars and see the emoji reactions for it which is Designed by Pure CSS

 ### 🌐 [Click here](https://gowthamrajk.github.io/Emoji_Stars_Rating_Widget/) to see a demo